 How to Get Your Share of the $55 Billion in Federal Water Infrastructure Funding

-In November 2021, the Infrastructure Investment and Jobs Act was signed into law.
+The Infrastructure Investment and Jobs Act was signed into law in November 2021.
 The water provisions were significant: $55 billion for water infrastructure over five years, the largest federal investment in water in American history.
 That money is now moving through state revolving funds, EPA grant programs, and direct appropriations, and the utilities and technology companies that understand how to access it are at a meaningful advantage.

-This is a practical guide.
-It is not exhaustive, since the funding landscape is large and shifting and specific program details change, but it covers the main mechanisms, who they are designed for, and what the access process actually looks like.
+This is meant to serve as a practical guide.
+It is not exhaustive as the funding landscape is large and shifting and specific program details change, but it covers the main mechanisms, who they are designed for, and what the access process actually looks like.

 The main funding vehicles